ibc/libsdptransform/README.md

 json imageAttributes = sdptransform::parseImageAttributes(imageAttributesStr);
 ```

-`imageAttributes` is a JSON array as follows:
+Resulting `imageAttributes` is a JSON array as follows:

 ```json
 [